kreidy/CS118-term-project-5/README.md

 CS 174A - Spring 2019
-Steven La, Yechan Lee, Christopher Ngai, Kyle Reidy Project can be viewed in Chrome at: https://kreidy.github.io/CS118-term-project-5/
+Steven La, Yechan Lee, Christopher Ngai, Kyle Reidy

+Project can be viewed in Chrome at: https://kreidy.github.io/CS118-term-project-5/

+The project used a provided framework.
+The main-scene.js file was written almost entirely by us.

 # Description
 A physics-based hydrodynamic particle simulator, featuring elements of air, water, earth, and fire.